vh13294/nestjs-auth-module/README.md

 ```

 ## Refresh token inactive policy
-- When refresh-tokens is called, the refresh token will be reset (update max-age)
+- Refresh Token Max-Age will be used as inactive time, will be reset when issuing new access-token

+- Absolute life time time will be stored in jwt.signToken(), which will be validated in Strategy

 ## Front-end handling